-It’s a question that comes up at the start of every year: How to audit your labor law poster program?
+It’s a question that comes up at the start of every year: How can you effectively audit your labor law poster program?

 At first, it might seem simple.
 Define your locations, determine the appropriate postings, get them displayed.

 Below, we will examine some basic steps employers can take to audit their labor law poster program, including best practices and tools that can make the process much easier.

 How to Audit Your Labor Law Poster Program

 First, employers should ask themselves some basic questions about their labor law posters:

 - Are they in the correct area and in the right format?

 - When was the last time I sent updated posters to my locations?